melvyniandrag/JavaFall2019ClassRepo/Midterm/Readme.md

 255
 ```

 unless your curiosity is killing you and you want to read more, in which case, go ahead.
+P3 means something, as does 255.
+The 4 and 4 indicate the dimensions of the image.

 ## Submission
 Due via Blackboard by 11:59 PM on October 22nd.